alexhunsley/video-image-tools/frightful_thumbnails/README.md

 Suppose now you have 20 drone videos (each 5 mins), and thumbnails made for each.

 To preview them all, you can use the Search bar in your OS to find all .jpgs and view them as Icons.
-But now getting the gist of the videos' content is more annoying -- that's
+But now getting a meaningful overview of the videos' content is more annoying -- that's
 6000 images now to scroll through.

 Surely there's an easier way!

 # So how can Frightful Thumbnails help?

 This tool adds some special text to the end of each filename.
-Those additions let you use the file Search bar to get a variable 'time stretching' effect on your thumbnails: you can view every other thumbnail, every 4th thumbnail, 8th, and so on.
+Those additions let you use your OS' Search bar to get a variable 'time stretching' effect on your thumbnails: you can view every other thumbnail, every 4th thumbnail, 8th, and so on.

-This makes it very easy to get nice overview of your video content, or overview of lots of videos.
+This makes it very easy to get nice overview of your video content, even for multiple videos.

 # Example